Quedgeley Wanderers Football Club

 (d) The Football Association and parent County Association shall be given access to the Membership Register on demand, subject to any constraints and prior permissions stipulated under the Data Protection Act.

 (a) An annual fee payable by each member shall be determined from time to time by the Club Committee; for player members, the fee set shall be deemed to include the player's league registration fee for the season (where such a registration fee is payable).
 Any fee shall be payable on a successful application for membership and annually by each member.
 Fees shall not be repayable other than in exceptional circumstances, as determined solely by the Club Committee.

-(b) Training fees and match fees shall be payable by all persons participating in training or matches and the amounts shall be determined by the Club Committee each season (annually).
+(b) Annual Playing fees shall be payable by all persons participating in training or matches and the amounts shall be determined by the Club Committee each season (annually).
 The fees may be subject to change at any time at the discretion of the Club Committee.

 (c) The Club Committee shall have the authority to levy further subscriptions from the members as are reasonably necessary to fulfil the objects of the Club.